2014 Institute on General Education and Assessment

 - integrating and supporting transfer students

-- articulating and implementing diversity, civic and global learning priorities
+- articulating and implementing diversity, civic, and global learning priorities, and intercultural competence

 - adopting effective pedagogies for learning and student development

-- working with e-portfolios and the use of technology to enhance learning
+- working with e-portfolios and other new technologies to enhance learning

 Track 4: Authentic Assessment and Strategic Use of Evidence

 Any plan for successful general education reform must include a framework for gathering meaningful assessment for improvement.
-Track 4 workshops address strategies for developing an assessment plan, responding to accreditation, assessment of high-impact practices and communicating results to advance institutional goals.
-The use of rubrics and portfolios, including e-portfolios, are among the assessment strategies discussed.
+Track 4 workshops address strategies for developing an on-going assessment plan and aligning assessment for accountability (i.e., accreditation) with assessment for improvement.
+Workshops also address ways to assess high-impact practices and communicate results to advance institutional goals.
+The use of rubrics and portfolios, including e-portfolios, and engaging students’ own self-assessment of learning are among the assessment strategies explored.

 Example of last year's Curriculum/Schedule can be found here